23rdboy/project1/README.md

 # project1

-Project 1 - Create a simple website using HTML and CSS.
+A simple website made using HTML and CSS.